 - Towards the end of the rise time, preheat oven to 400°F (204°).

-- Topping: Stir the melted butter, garlic, Italian seasoning, and salt together.
+- Make the topping: Stir the melted butter, garlic, Italian seasoning, and salt together.
 Brush on the knots.
 Reserve some of the topping for when the knots come out of the oven.

 - Serve plain or with marinara sauce for dipping.